 What SFX Makeup Courses Are Out There?

 Most post-secondary schools that offer SFX makeup courses have diploma programs that last a year.
-In these programs, students get lots of hands-on time at creating professional-quality work.
+In these special effect makeup colleges, students get lots of hands-on time at creating professional-quality work.

 Some special effect makeup schools also offer individual SFX makeup courses that last four weeks (or eight weeks if taken on a night school schedule) and focus on a specific area of SFX makeup such as character makeup, prosthetics, or how to sculpt the preliminary clay models used in character design.